-An exhibit of paintings by cancer patients, some who have started creating art for the first time, will open Thursday at the Cancer Center of Santa Barbara.
+An exhibit of painting by cancer patients, some who have started creating art for the first time, will open Thursday at the Cancer Center of Santa Barbara.

 The seventh annual Art Heals is co-sponsored by Sansum Clinic and is the end result of classes hosted by Rick Stich, who has been teaching at the center for 18 years.